CaliStyle/humpback/README.md

 ##Overview
 Humpback is all about development speed and working in team enviroments.
-We've concretely decided to use Foundation-apps as the frontend framework and JSdata as the client side persistence layer.
+We've concretely decided to use Foundation-apps as the frontend layout framework and JSdata as the client side persistence layer.
 Both of these are forward thinking technologies, and we are focusing on Humpback as a Single Page Application (SPA) builder not a website generator.
 It's also a fast track for your next hackathon